Seatis/my-teaching-materials/tools-and-coding/command-line/README.md

   - note, this is another repo, so you should include links in your main README.md
       - about the website
       - and the repository as well

+## Individual Workshop Review
+Please check if all files is published to GitHub